Aadi7304/Aadi73-demo/README.md

 # Aadi73-demo
-This is my first Git Repository
+This is my first Git Repository.
+Author - Aditya